 Joan recently directed two documentary segments for the Emmy award-winning PBS series, Arab American Stories.
-And she is proud of her ground-breaking work producing and curating Patriots and Peacemakers, a multimedia exhibit for the Arab American National Museum.
-The exhibit, featuring audio and video interviews with more than 100 veterans of the military, Peace Corps and diplomatic corps, is traveling to museums and university galleries nationwide.
+And she is proud of her ground-breaking work producing and curating Patriots and Peacemakers, a multimedia oral history based exhibit for the Arab American National Museum.
+The exhibit, featuring audio and video interviews with more than 100 veterans of the military, Peace Corps and diplomatic corps, travelled to museums and university galleries nationwide.

-Joan Mandell has taught at the University of California/ Irvine, College for Creative Studies/Detroit, Birzeit University/Palestine and aboard a ship travelling around the world with the University of Virginia/Semester-at-Sea.
-She co-founded Al Fajr news-weekly, served on the editorial board of Middle East Report and was a Fulbright scholar.
+Joan Mandell currently divides her time between Washington DC, where she teaches at Georgetown University's Center for Contemporary Arab Studies, and Detroit, where she is a beekeeper and educator at Green Toe Gardens.
+She has also taught at the University of California/ Irvine, College for Creative Studies/Detroit, Birzeit University/Palestine and aboard a ship travelling around the world with Semester-at-Sea.
+She co-founded Al Fajr news-weekly, served for two decades on the editorial board of Middle East Report and was a Fulbright scholar.

 Films by Joan Mandell

 Unique in post-September 11 America, Tales From Arab Detroit, is an intimate community portrait.
 A visiting Egyptian storyteller/bard provokes an inquiry into issues of Arab heritage and tradition in a quintessential American immigrant community.
 American born children-- a "7-11 girl", hiphop dancer and rapper among them-- reconcile social and cultural differences with Arab immigrant parents.
 Through music, poetry and the ironies of everyday life, young people face up to racial discrimination and other socio-political challenges.
 Co-Produced by Sally Howell and the Arab Community Center for Economic and Social Services